 If you enjoy a sultry smokey eye, you’ll love the smudge brush!
 As the name indicates, this is one of the best essential eyeshadow brushes for smudging.

-Featuring short stiff bristles and a thick brush head, the smudge brush holds a lot of shadow and is designed to fit right against the lash line.
-Its slightly rounded edge and tapered end also easily smudges eyeliner for a soft smokey effect.
+Featuring short stiff bristles and a thick brush head, the smudge brush holds a lot of shadows and is designed to fit right against the lash line.
+Its slightly rounded edge and tapered end also easily smudge eyeliner for a soft smokey effect.

-Just brush the tips of the bristles over pencil liner to smudge out color or apply shadow directly against the roots of your lower lashes, facing the edge towards your eye.
+Just brush the tips of the bristles over the pencil liner to smudge out the color or apply shadow directly against the roots of your lower lashes, facing the edge towards your eye.

 Quality Meets Affordable: The Real Techniques Starter Set